Diocese of Wagga Wagga

 The Diocese of Wagga Wagga is a Latin Church suffragan diocese of the Archdiocese of Sydney, established in 1917, covering the Riverina region of New South Wales in Australia.

 St Michael's Cathedral is the seat of the Catholic Bishop of Wagga Wagga.
 On 12 September 2016, Pope Francis accepted the resignation of Bishop Gerard Hanna due to health and age concerns and appointed Christopher Prowse to be the Apostolic Administrator.
 On 26 May 2020 Pope Francis announced that Bishop Mark Edwards OMI would be the sixth Bishop of Wagga Wagga, to be installed as Bishop on 22 July 2020 at St Michael's Cathedral.

+Vianney College is the diocesan seminary.

 Bishops

 Bishops of Wagga Wagga

 The following individuals have been elected as Roman Catholic Bishop of Wagga Wagga: